Insolvent despite success? Structural crisis or comeback for SMEs? Germany at an economic crossroads – Image: Xpert.Digital

 Regulator and bureaucracy follows 24 percent as the second largest stress factor.
 Companies despair of endless applications, unclear requirements and a regulatory thicket that suffocates innovation and growth.
 DIHK chief feralyst Volker Treier rightly demands: “Down with the bureaucracy!”.

-The tightened international competition (21 percent) and the shortage of skilled workers (20 percent) complete the problem spectrum.
-The shortage of skilled workers in particular has achieved a historical record level: 86 percent of German companies are fighting for talents – more than twice as many as in 2014.
+Increased international competition (21 percent) and the shortage of skilled workers (20 percent) round out the range of problems.
+The shortage of skilled workers, in particular, has reached a historic record: 86 percent of German companies are fighting for talent—more than double the number from 2014.

 Three years of stagnation – Germany at a standstill